2023 The Cinderella Army

 Saturday September 30

-After a pause for lunch in Courseulles we move east, to the Juno sector at St-Aubin-sur-Mer where a 50-mm German anti-tank gun still sits ominously in its casemate.
-From here we venture along the shore a short distance to Bernières-sur-Mer to observe the famous Canada House and the nearby defenses.
+After a pause for lunch in Courseulles, we move east to the Juno sector at St-Aubin-sur-Mer where a 50-mm German anti-tank gun still sits ominously in its casemate.
+From here we venture along the shore to Bernières-sur-Mer to observe the famous Canada House and the nearby defenses.

 In the afternoon we visit the hallowed grounds of Bény-sur-Mer Canadian War Cemetery, the burial place of 2,044 Canadians who fell in the early hours of D-Day and the subsequent liberation of Normandy.
 Overnight Bayeux - hotel tba.
 [B,L]

-Day Five takes us inland from the coast, where the Battle of Normandy played out in the days and months following D-Day.
+Day Six takes us inland, where the Battle of Normandy played out in the days and months following D-Day.
 We'll visit various historical points related to Verrieres Ridge, including the monument at Point 67 which dominates the landscape.
 We stop in St-Lambert-sur-Dives where David Currie earned a Victoria Cross in the battle for the Falaise Gap.
 Our visit features a walk down the narrow laneway to the small bridge where the German Army attempted a desperate escape.

 Our day includes stops at the German Tiger Tank in Vimoutiers, and also the Commonwealth War Graves Cemetery at Bretteville-sur-Laize - the largest Canadian WWII cemetery in France.
 Overnight Rouen - hotel tba.
 [B,L]